-Appendix A2 - Baseline information Biodiversity, flora and fauna and Landscape Characterisation studies including Historic Landscape Characterisation if this has been carried out.
+Appendix A2 - Baseline information Biodiversity, flora and fauna

 Under the proposed indicator "Changes to protected habitats and impacts of species within the Herefordshire Local Biodiversity Action Plan", no baseline information source has been identified.
 Maps of priority habitats and species are available on Magic, Defra's GIS package for environmental assets (www.natureonthemap.naturalengland.org.uk).